b3rg01/MyBlog/_posts/2024-04-22-Bypass-Win-Defender.md

 # Environment Setup
 ---

-If you want also want to perform this simple attack you will need to have to virtual machines
+If you also want to perform this simple attack you will need to have 2 virtual machines
   - Windows Machine (victim)
   - Kali Linux or any other machine with metasploit on it (Attacker)